gazpachu/joanmira/content/pages/cv/index.md

 Currently leading TableCheck's front-end team, consisting of 9 engineers of all levels working across 3 different time zones.

-Supervised and participated as an individual contributor in the creation of the new booking form and the new global marketing website.
+Supervised and participated as an individual contributor in the creation of the new booking form, the new global marketing website, the new diner app, the SSO and the merchant portal.

 ###Senior Frontend Engineer
 <h4><span class="tag red-tag">Feb 2019 - Mar 2020</span><a class="tag gold-tag" href="http://www.tablecheck.com/en/join/">TableCheck</a><span class="tag blue-tag">Ginza, Tokyo (Japan)</span></h4>